Meet our graduate students!

 Zoe Fitch holds a BFA in painting from the University of Mississippi.
 In her work, Fitch experiments with large scale figurative pieces in mixed media including acrylic paint, paper, pattern and text.

-William Henry is a first-year graduate student in printmaking.
+William Henry is a graduate student in printmaking.

-Parker Hunt is a first-year graduate student in ceramics.
+Parker Hunt is a graduate student in ceramics.

-Rebecca Lowery is in her first year of the Accelerated Master’s Program.
-In May 2021 Lowery will receive her BA in art history from UA, with minors in Italian and anthropology.
+Rebecca Lowery (2021 BA, art history) is in the Accelerated Master’s Program in art history at UA.
+In May 2021 Lowery received her BA in art history from UA, with minors in Italian and anthropology.
 Her area of interest is Early Modern Italian art and in 2019 she studied abroad in Florence, Italy, at the Lorenzo de Medici Institute where she served as a tour guide at churches, including Santa Maria del Fiore, San Miniato al Monte and Santa Croce.
 Through the Center for Ancient Mediterranean and Near Eastern Studies in Florence, Lowery worked to conserve various Etruscan ceramics.

 Upneet Kaur Mair (printmaking) holds a BFA in painting from Central India School of Fine Arts, Nagpur, India.
 Mair has exhibited her work in China, India and the United States.
 She will present her MA thesis show in the spring of 2021.

-Lizzie Orlofsky is a first-year graduate student in art history.
+Lizzie Orlofsky is a graduate student in art history.
 Her interests include twentieth-century American art, specifically the artwork of Zelda Fitzgerald, as well as gender studies and the semiotic relationship between text and image.
 Orlofsky graduated summa cum laude from Troy University in 2019 with a BS in studio art and a minor in cultural studies.
 Before coming to UA, she served as a curatorial intern at the Montgomery Museum of Fine Arts where she helped curate the exhibition Zelda (canceled due to Covid-19).
-She is a recipient of The University of Alabama Graduate Council Fellowship.
+She is a recipient of The University of Alabama Graduate Council Fellowship and recently won second place in the Harrison Award for Excellence in Research for her presentation at the UA-UAB 26th Annual Graduate Student Symposium.

 Shivam Pawar (printmaking) holds a BFA in painting from Central India School of Fine Arts, Nagpur, India.
 Pawar has exhibited his work in exhibitions around the world, from India to Norway and the United States.
 He will present his MA thesis exhibition in the spring of 2021.

-René Thompson is a second-year grad student in painting.
+René Thompson is a graduate student in painting.
 She holds an MA in general studies and a BA in art with a minor in art history from Auburn University Montgomery, where she also serves as an adjunct instructor.

 Sandra Vega (printmaking) holds a BFA from the University of Texas of the Permian Basin, Odessa.
 Vega assisted in the NEA-funded program Pots-n-Prints mobile studio (featured in the Washington Post), that traveled to rural areas in southwest and west Texas, teaching students silkscreen printing, etching and ceramics.
 She will present her MA thesis exhibition in the spring of 2021.